Robbie Grossman Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.62 team ERA that ranks 29th across all league pitching staffs.
+- The Athletics' 5.60 team ERA ranks 29th among all MLB pitching staffs.

-- The Athletics give up the fifth-most home runs in baseball (187 total, 1.3 per game).
+- The Athletics allow the fifth-most home runs in baseball (188 total, 1.3 per game).

-- Blackburn gets the start for the Athletics, his 17th of the season.
-He is 4-4 with a 4.01 ERA and 90 strikeouts in 89 2/3 innings pitched.
+- Newcomb will make his first start of the season for the Athletics.

-- The right-hander's most recent appearance came on Saturday against the Los Angeles Angels, when he threw five innings, surrendering one earned run while giving up four hits.
+- The 30-year-old southpaw has pitched out of the bullpen five times this season.

-- In 17 games this season, the 29-year-old has amassed an ERA of 4.01, with 9 strikeouts per nine innings.
-Opponents are batting .287 against him.
+- In five appearances this season, he has compiled a 1.13 ERA and averages 11.3 strikeouts per nine innings while opposing batters are hitting .080 against him.

 © 2023 Data Skrive.
 All rights reserved.